 Understanding Asana's Unusual Options Activity

-Shares of Asana (NYSE:ASAN) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $55.2.
+Asana (NYSE:ASAN) shares experienced unusual options activity on Friday.
+The stock price moved up to $62.26 following the option alert.

 - Sentiment: BULLISH